replaceitem/carpet-discarpet/docs/Functions.md

 Without any arguments, deletes all global and server commands of the bot.
 When a server is specified, deletes all slash commands in that server, or if the server is `null`, deletes all global slash commands.
 When a name is specified, deletes only the slash commands with that name.

+Note that this function halts the current thread in order to ensure that the slash commands got removed, so creating a slash command immediately after wouldnt conflict with this.

 ### `dc_respond_interaction(interaction,type)` `dc_respond_interaction(interaction,type,message)`